mavera12/EHR/Generic-Module-Framework:-Logic.md

 ## Date

-The `Date` condition type tests the current year being simulated.
+The `Date` condition type tests the current year, month, or date being simulated.
 For example, this may be used to drive different logic depending on the suggested medications or procedures of different time periods, or model different frequency of conditions.

 ### Supported Properties